iotile/coretools/doc/source/tutorials/sensor-graph-intro.rst

 ##########

-An upcoming tutorial will cover how to write more advanced sensor graphs as well as how to use the `iotile-sgcompile` to program them into actual devices.
+An upcoming tutorial will cover how to write more advanced sensor graphs as well as how to program them into actual devices.